callan-stretton/final-project/README.md

 A continuation from the final EDA group project.
 A movie quote quiz game where players take it in turns to guess the next famous line from a movie by speaking out loud into the device’s microphone using speech-to-text technology, and getting a score as to how accurate they were.

-## Currently in development
-See live page for the meantime https://miromiro-grad-project.herokuapp.com

 ## Instructions:

 - Clone this repository ```git clone https://github.com/callan-stretton/final-project```